vikky225/AUSPOST/README.md

 //CURRENT DESIGN :

-Used Spring webflux Reactive strem for some endpoints to depict Non Blocking I/O behavior ,if concuurent threads from client app than it can scale better as non blocking,  Further used redis cache as well with Scheduler which fetches every 15 seconds from DB and Put it in Hash Redis , which can be used to access endpoints
-(few endpoints for redis consideratino has been skipped but can be done) , This will have High Throughput and Lower laterncy , we could have used Cache Aside Pattern as well.
+Used Spring webflux Reactive strem for some endpoints to depict Non Blocking I/O behavior ,if concuurent threads from client app than it can scale better as non blocking,Further used redis cache as well with Scheduler which fetches every 15 seconds from DB and Put it in Hash Redis , which can be used to access endpoints  (few endpoints for redis consideratino has been skipped but can be done) , This will have High Throughput and Lower laterncy , we could have used Cache Aside Pattern as well.

 Used Docker for Redis,PgAdmin, Postgress to Spin up and play around with different endpoints,